 - 1 tablespoon kosher salt²

 - 1 lemon quartered

-Gently pull back the skin from the meat and rub about 1/2-2/3 of the paste directly on the meat.
-Spread the rest of the paste evenly on the skin.
+- Gently pull back the skin from the meat and rub about 1/2-2/3 of the mixture directly on the meat.
+Spread the rest of the mixture evenly on the skin.

 Slightly adapted from Food Network.com

 Love this recipe?

 Share your thoughts below and let’s chat!
 Make sure to connect with me on your favorite social platform below and show me what you made!

 Great recipe, this is my 2nd time making it.
 Both times I used the following substitutes that I usually have on hand:

 – Italian seasoning instead of fresh herbs or poultry seasoning